ChiragLakhanpal/Leveraging-Graph-Based-Learning-for-Enhanced-Fraud-Detection/README.md

 ## Dataset

 The dataset used in this project is a synthetic credit card fraud detection dataset provided by IBM.
 The dataset contains around 24 million transaction records with 12 fields.
-Among these transactions, 0.1% of the transactions account to fradualent transactions.
+Among these transactions, 0.1% of the transactions account to fraudulent transactions.

-Link to the github folder of the dataset: https://github.com/IBM/TabFormer/tree/main
+Link to the GitHub folder of the dataset: https://github.com/IBM/TabFormer/tree/main

-The dataset is contained in the  ./data/credit_card folder of the github.
+The dataset is contained in the  ./data/credit_card folder of the GitHub.
 To extract the .csv file from transaction.tgz, run the following command:

 ```
-  tar -xvf transaction.tgz
+  tar -xvf <path/to/compressed dataset>
 ```

 ## Models

 The following models are implemented and evaluated in this project:

-1. Graph Neural Netorks - Relational Graph Convolution Network
+1. Graph Neural Networks - Relational Graph Convolution Network
 2. Classical Models - Logistic Regression, Random Forest, LightGBM, CatBoost, XGBoost
 3. Deep Learning Models - Convolutional Neural Networks (CNNs), Long Short Term Memory (LSTM), Hybrid architecture using CNN and LSTM